The Clear Edge

 • Timeline standards (how long each phase takes)

-Example: Maya’s playbook reduced project delivery time 25% (team stopped reinventing, followed proven sequence).
-Capacity freed to serve 3 more clients = $13,500 monthly.
+Example: Maya’s playbook reduced project delivery time by 25% because the team stopped reinventing the process and followed a proven sequence, which freed capacity to serve 3 more clients at $13,500 in additional monthly revenue.

 Build 3: Team Communication Protocol

-Why: Team Slack is chaos.
-200+ messages daily.
-Important stuff gets buried.
-Decisions made in random threads.
+Why: Team Slack is chaos, with 200+ messages a day, important information getting buried, and decisions made in random threads.

 What: Communication structure: